VectorInstitute/nano-vectordb-rs/README.md

 # nano-vectordb-rs
-A simple Vector Database in rust
+A simple vector database in rust